heitzmann/gdstk/docs/reference_python.rst

 Library Organization
 ********************

-Classes and functions used to create and organize the library in a GDSII file.
+Classes and functions used to create and organize the library in a GDSII/OASIS file.

 .. rubric:: Classes